Flag

 World Bank: Control of Corruption Percentile Rank 41

 The US State Department's Investment Climate Statement for 2024 highlights various legislative measures in Trinidad and Tobago aimed at combating public corruption, including the Integrity in Public Life Act and the Freedom of Information Act.
-However, the effectiveness of these laws is undermined by infrequent enforcement and a lack of coverage for officials' family members and political parties.
-Additionally, the opaque nature of government procurement processes poses challenges for foreign direct investment, as corruption remains a significant concern.
+However, the effectiveness of these laws is undermined by infrequent enforcement and the lack of regulations addressing conflicts of interest in government procurement.
+Additionally, while some private companies implement internal controls to prevent bribery, the overall transparency of procurement processes remains a significant barrier for foreign direct investment.

 Economy